-The transaction statements will not be executed, because ODBC does not support them.
+The transaction statements are not executed, because ODBC does not support them.
 Enabling this option allows the driver to run the query without returning error messages.

-- 4. To enable the driver to return SQL\WVARCHAR instead of SQL\VARCHAR for STRING and VARCHAR columns, and SQL\WCHAR instead of SQL\CHAR for CHAR columns, select the Use SQL Unicode Types check box. - 5.
-To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select one or both of the check boxes under the Use Only SSPI Plugin option: - To configure the current DSN to use the SSPI plugin by default, select Enable for this DSN - To configure all DSN-less connections to use the SSPI plugin by default, select Enable for DSN-less connections - To configure all connections that use the Cloudera ODBC Driver for Impala to use the SSPI plugin by default, select both check boxes. - 6.
-In the Rows fetched per block field, type the number of rows to be fetched per block. - 7.
-In the Socket timeout field, type the number of seconds after which Impala closes the connection with the client application if the connection is idle.
+- 4. To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select one or both of the check boxes under the Use Only SSPI Plugin option: - To configure the current DSN to use the SSPI plugin by default, select Enable for this DSN - To configure all DSN-less connections to use the SSPI plugin by default, select Enable for DSN-less connections - To configure all connections that use the Cloudera ODBC Driver for Impala to use the SSPI plugin by default, select both check boxes. - 5.
+In the Rows Fetched Per Block field, type the number of rows to be fetched per block. - 6.
+In the Socket Timeout Field, type the number of seconds after which Impala closes the connection with the client application if the connection is idle.